joinbox/guidelines/styleguide/RESTful.md

 If the server cannot satisfy the request he will respond with the **406 - Not Acceptable** status.

+Since all language specific data is stored in mapping tables between the entity and the language entity it is **not** required to submit the header.
+You can instead use the «Select» and «Filter» header for selecting the language data.
+If you use the «Accept-Language» header the service will return the resource in that specific language with the locale data included into the entity.
+If you use the «Select» header without the «Filter» header the service will return all locale records.
+Without the «Accept-Language» header the locale data will be returned, if selected, like all mppings inside an array.
+See the [Locale Data]() Section.

 ```HTTP
 GET /user HTTP/1.1
 Accept-Language: de, fr;q=0.9, en;q=0.8
 ```

-Since all language specific data is stored in mapping tables between the entit and the language entity it is **not** required to submit the accept language header.
-You can instead use the «Select» and «Filter» header for selecting the language data.
-If you use the «Accept-Language» header the service will return the resource in that specific language with the locale data flat included into the entity.
-If you use the «Select» header without the «Filter» header the service will return all locale records.
-Without the «Accept-Language» header the locale data will be returned like a mpping inside an array.
-See the [Locale Data]() Section.

 #### Range